Albert Lasker: Bipolar disorder

-The book "The Man Who Sold America" posits that Lasker had Bipolar II disorder, which affected his personal and work life.
+The book "The Man Who Sold America," by Jeffrey L. Cruikshank and Arthur W. Schultz, posits that Lasker had Bipolar II disorder, which affected his personal and work life.
 Lasker operated at a high energy level.
 He was frequently expansive, irritable, highly verbal, intensely creative, and insomniac—all symptoms of a condition that today would be called hypomania.
 He never ascended to the level of mania that is generally associated with manic depression, or—again in today's vocabulary—a bipolar I disorder, although he sometimes behaved erratically, especially under the influence of alcohol.
 Most likely, he was afflicted by a bipolar II disorder.
 Recent research suggests that there is an increased risk of bipolar II disorder among people whose family members suffer from the disorder.
 Eduard Lasker, Albert's uncle, seems to have had depressive episodes.
-Morris, too, may have experienced depressions: his rollercoaster financial affairs may have had their root, in part, in some sort of affective illness.
+Morris Lasker, Albert's father, also may have experienced depressions: his rollercoaster financial affairs may have had their root, in part, in some sort of affective illness.
 Finally, the diagnosis is supported by Lasker's age when the apparent ailment overtook him.
 Bipolar I—the affective state that is accompanied by wild, manic excess—usually first manifests itself in the teenage years, while the more subtle, hypomanic form of the illness often stays masked until the mid- or late twenties.
 Lasker was stricken at age twenty-seven.